 Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
 Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-Kataib Hezbollah is the premier fasail (armed group) in Iraq, operating under the direct under-command of the Islamic Revolutionary Guard Corps - Qods Force.
-It has a wide range of cells undertaking kinetic, media and social operations, some of which are bankrolled by the Iraqi state.
+Kataib Hezbollah is the premier militia in Iraq, operating under Iran's direct command and fielding a wide range of cells responsible for kinetic, media, and social operations, some bankrolled by the Iraqi state.

-Type of Movement: Fasail (Tier 1).
+Type of movement: Tier 1 fasail (armed group).
 Kinetic military operations (domestic and foreign).
 Social and political wings.
 Parent organization.
-Branch of Islamic Revolutionary Guard Corps-Qods Force.
+De facto branch of Iran's Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF).

 History and objectives:

-Designated by the U.S. as a Specially Designated Global Terrorist in 2009 for attacks on U.S. forces and for destabilizing Iraq.
+Listed by the United States as a Specially Designated Global Terrorist group in 2009 for attacking U.S. forces and destabilizing Iraq.

-Strongest individual faction within the Popular Mobilization Forces (PMF), with control of key departments (chief of staff, security, intelligence, missiles, anti-armor).
+Strongest individual faction in Iraq's Popular Mobilization Forces (PMF), with control over key departments (chief of staff, security, intelligence, missiles, anti-armor).

 Iran.
-Clear and convincing evidence that KH is subordinate to IRGC-QF and partly financed by IRGC-QF.
-Credible evidence shows KH carries out specific actions under the instructions of, or under the direction or control of the IRGC-QF.
-The preponderance of evidence shows that Iran provides KH with financial assistance, military assistance, intelligence sharing, selection, support and supervision of its leadership.
+Clear and convincing evidence shows that KH is subordinate to and partly financed by the IRGC-QF.
+Credible evidence shows that KH carries out specific actions under the IRGC-QF's instructions, direction, or control.
+The preponderance of the evidence shows that Iran provides KH with financial assistance, military assistance, and intelligence sharing, as well as help in selecting, supporting, and supervising its leadership.

-Internal Leadership.
-Nominally governed by a Shura Council of 5-7 members, including an external “overseer” from IRGC-QF or Lebanese Hezbollah.
-Multiple personal and financial powerbases within KH, aligning partly with different Shura Council members.
+Internal leadership.
+KH is nominally governed by a Shura Council of 5-7 members, including an external “overseer” from the IRGC-QF or Lebanese Hezbollah.
+Multiple personal and financial powerbases exist within KH, partly aligning with different Shura Council members.

 Partly financed by the Iraqi state.
-KH operates the state-funded Brigades 45, 46, and 47.
-Chain of command nominally runs through the Popular Mobilization Commission of the Prime Minister's Office (KH dominated) and up to the Prime Minister.
-In practice, KH PMF Brigades frequently disobey the GoI chain of command while remaining legally organs of the Iraqi state.
+KH operates the state-funded 45th, 46th, and 47th Brigades of the PMF.
+Chain of command nominally runs through the KH-dominated Popular Mobilization Commission in the Prime Minister's Office, then up to the prime minister.
+In practice, KH's PMF brigades frequently disobey the government chain of command while legally remaining organs of the Iraqi state.